lackade/fba-pi/README.md

-All auxiliary code by me (Akop Karapetyan) is released under the [Apache license](http://www.apache.org/licenses/LICENSE-2.0) and identified as such in the individual file headers.
+All auxiliary code by me (Akop Karapetyan) is released under the [Apache license](http://www.apache.org/licenses/LICENSE-2.0) and identified as such in the file's header.

 Core components of FBA are licensed under a more restrictive license - see [license.txt](src/license.txt) for details.